MatteoBattilani/counter/README.md

 ## How to use it

 To use the counter, simply open the file `index.html` in a browser.
 The counter initialised at zero will be displayed.
-You can start the automatic count or the countdown using the two buttons '+' and '-', or the buttons 'auto' and 'timer' on the page.
+You can start the automatic count or the countdown using the two buttons 'AUTO' and 'TIMER', or start the manual count using '+' and '-'.

 ## Features